neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 #### Tasks

 - [ ] Create at least two new components for managing and displaying comments.
-- [ ] Write tests for the comments components to ensure that all information is displayed correctly.

-### 7. Persist Favorites and Comments in the Browser
+### 8. Persist Favorites and Comments in the Browser

 Currently, all data is saved using `useState`, meaning it’s lost upon page refresh.
 To improve the user experience, we want to persist data in local storage.
 Keep in mind that when there is no data in local storage, we’ll need to fetch everything from the API.